The Main Prague Train Station

 Ground Floor (Lower Concourse – park/street exit)

 If you took the travelator then you have arrived at the far north side of the station.
-On your right are the Raiffeisen Bank with external ATM, Relay newsagent (0530-2200), mini market (0600-2200) and the Potrefena Husa restaurant/bar (0900-2200).
-Shops on your left include a Schlecker drugstore (like a UK Boots), a Fokus optician, a Vodafone shop and a florist.
+On your right is the Relay newsagent (0530-2200), mini market (0600-2200) and the Potrefena Husa restaurant/bar (0900-2200).
+Shops on your left include a Schlecker drugstore (like a UK Boots), a Fokus optician, a Costa Coffee and a Subway sandwich shop.
+At the far end is another excahnge place and a chemist.
 Opposite the Schlecker is the “in-karta” point (mostly only for Czechs, the rear machine has the credit/debit card point).
 Next to it is an interesting machine where you can enter the details of your train and see the carriage configuration.
-Opposite the Vodafone shop is a screen display in English/Czech/German which connects to the IDOS train timetable system.
+This connects to the IDOS train timetable system.
 You must be able to enter the name of both the departure and arrival stations to get a valid result.
 Next to the IDOS display is a larger display showing the current timetable for the next hour or so.
 You can scroll down the display to see details if you know the train departure time.
 In the centre of the main concourse are a few fashion shops and a bookshop.
 Metro ticket machines and fixed phones are located close to the entry/exits of the metro station.
+If you are looking for an ATM go to the next section below.

 If you are buying a 3-Day travel pass then when you enter the concourse go over to the far left.
 If you do not have cash then the DPP ticket booth accepts credit cards.
 If you do have cash and there’s a queue, go further over to the left in the direction of the escalators and you’ll see the “Tourist Point” which sells the 3-Day pass but only for cash.
 More details on the 3-Day Travel Pass page and note that I can also send you passes and tickets in advance.